srikanthbaride/Reinforcement-Learning-Fundamentals-Code/README.md

 For issues, please use the GitHub **Issues tab** and provide:
 - A clear description of the problem.
-- Steps to reproduce (if itâ€™s a bug).
+- Steps to reproduce (if it’s a bug).
 - Suggested fix or clarification request (if possible).

 ---

-## ðŸ“– License
+## 📖 License

-MIT License Â© 2025 â€” Srikanth Baride
+MIT License © 2025 — Srikanth Baride